Foso/Ktorfit/docs/converters/responseconverter.md

 ): Converter.ResponseConverter<HttpResponse, *>? {
 ```

 Inside **responseConverter** you can decide if you want to return a converter.
-In our case we a converter for the
+In our case we want a converter for the
 type Flow.
 We can check that case with the typeData that we get as a parameter.